 - College bookstores want to make a profit selling books.

 As you can see, buyers in any one segment have varying needs.
 Selling to all of them with the same literature and the same appeal will do little to increase your sales.
 Marketing to them, according to their individual needs, will have much better results.
-Understand the buyers in each of your target segments and market to them as individuals and you will sell more books.

 Visit a bookstore or conduct a simple search on Amazon for other titles in your category and look at what they offer for the price.
 How is your title different and better and how can you demonstrate that difference to your various target buyers?